-Alden State Bank is an independent community bank.
+Alden State Bank is a locally owned independent community bank.
 Of the commercial banks headquartered in Michigan, it remains one of a dozen or so commercial banks that is not associated with a bank holding company.
 Alden State Bank’s ability to offer its customers continuity in their banking needs has contributed greatly to its success.

 The history of Alden State Bank began in March 1906 when the Farmers & Merchants Bank was organized as a privately-held unincorporated bank.
 According to Mary Kay and Edward McDuffie in their book, Torch Lake - The History of Was-Wah-Go-ning, “The backers of the bank were thought to be the best businessmen of the village, and certainly had the confidence of everyone in town.
 Charles B. Coy was elected president, and Louis Armstrong vice president.”
 A burglarproof and fireproof safe was installed in the bank’s location in the east half of Higgins Store in Alden.
 When the bank opened for business in the spring of 1906, the daily business was efficiently managed by D.B.
 Oviatt, the cashier.

 By the time of the great depression, Fred Aemisegger had already served many years as president of the Farmers and Merchants Bank.
 Glenn Ruggles in his book, Voices on the Water, wrote, “If ever this region provided a local hero, the tiny village of Alden had Fred Aemisegger.
 It was here that Fred earned himself immortality by actually saving his depositors’ “nest eggs” at the Farmers & Merchants Bank during the early days of the Great Depression - not a penny was lost!
 Fred paid 100 cents on the dollar.
 The doors of the bank never closed except for the brief “Bank Holiday” ordered by the government.”